SethGraebner/Paris-Project/classifier_experiments/README.md

 Performance is still gated by data quality.
 A more serious subproject should be undertaken to collect and label a larger source.
 Our classifier still overfits, suggesting a data quality issue.
 An additional gain of this initiative would be ability to more towards stronger classifiers, eg bespoke neural nets.
 Data quality can also be raised by a more complete pass of re-OCRing or language model correction.
 The current demos offer a simple way of doing this, but experimentation can continue with other tools (particularly, I'd consider looking at `claude-instant` for the language model).

+I'd recommend a three-fold process, if possible.
+First, improve all existing data with improved OCR / AI pre-processing.
+Secondly, examine previous labeling quality and collect more data.
+Thirdly, and if possible, examine other methodologies than just using a basic classifier.
+I'm not convinced this is actually the best way to approach things: I think there's a chance we can examine this as an unsupervised problem and determine the quality of these excerpts using either foundation models, embedding similarity metrics, or other clustering tools.
+However, it's also worth continuing with the classifier method - and likely easier if engineering help is scarce.

 ## Usage Guide

 General usage patterns for each step of the process, approximately in the order of the workflow.